 Protect yourself from Fraud and Fake CPR ACLS & PALS cards.

-With the new 2015 updates from the American Heart Association comes eCard which are electronic equivalent of a printed course completion card. eCards are valid course completion cards and can be presented to employers as proof of successful completion of an AHA course.
+Started in 2015, the American Heart Association comes eCard which are electronic equivalent of a printed course completion card. eCards are valid course completion cards and can be presented to employers as proof of successful completion of an AHA course.
 All American Heart Association Training Centers are required to transition to AHA ecards by Dec 2018. eCards also expire two years from the issue date, anything else is fake.
 Employers may verify that an AHA eCard is authentic by entering the card information at www.heart.org/cpr/mycards.

 The American Heart Association does not certify trainers, doctors or training courses created by other organizations.
 Any claims that training products or materials are “AHA Certified,” “AHA Approved,” “AHA Compliant” or “created by AHA certified” people, where the “AHA” means the American Heart Association, are not true and are usually fake website with fake certifications.